Nemesis (Christie novel): Plot summary

-Miss Marple receives a letter from the solicitors of the recently deceased Jason Rafiel, a millionaire whom she had met during a holiday on which she had encountered a murder, which asks her to look into an unspecified crime; if she succeeds in solving the crime, she will inherit £20,000.
-Rafiel has left her few clues.
+Miss Marple receives a letter from the solicitors of the recently deceased Jason Rafiel, a millionaire who had once helped her solve a murder.
+Rafiel asks her to look into an unspecified crime.
+If she succeeds in solving the crime, she will inherit £20,000, but Rafiel has left her few clues.
 She begins by joining a tour of famous British houses and gardens with fifteen other people, arranged by Mr Rafiel prior to his death.
-Elizabeth Temple is the retired school headmistress who relates the story of Verity, who was engaged to Rafiel's ne'er-do-well son, Michael, but the marriage did not happen.
-Another member of the tour group, Miss Cooke, is a woman she had met briefly in St Mary Mead.
+Elizabeth Temple, a retired school headmistress, relates the story of Verity Hunt, who was engaged to Rafiel's ne'er-do-well son Michael but never married him.
+Another member of the tour group, Miss Cooke, is a woman Marple had met briefly in St Mary Mead.

-Her next clue comes from Lavinia Glynne; Rafiel had written to Mrs Glynne and her two sisters before his death, suggesting Miss Marple spend the most physically challenging few days of the tour with them at the Old Manor House.
-Miss Marple accepts Lavinia's invitation.
-She then meets Lavinia's spinster sisters, Clotilde and Anthea Bradbury-Scott.
-Touring the grounds, Miss Marple notices a creeping plant about to bloom, polygonum baldschuanicum covering the wreck of the greenhouse.
-On talking with the servant, Miss Marple learns Verity joined the family after both her parents died, becoming quite attached to Clotilde.
-Verity is dead now, brutally murdered.
-Michael Rafiel is in prison.
+The next clue comes from Lavinia Glynne.
+Rafiel had written to Mrs Glynne and her two sisters before his death, suggesting Miss Marple spend the most physically challenging few days of the tour with them at their old manor house.
+Miss Marple accepts Lavinia's invitation and meets Lavinia's sisters, Clotilde and Anthea Bradbury-Scott.
+Touring their grounds, Miss Marple notices a creeping plant about to bloom, Polygonum baldschuanicum, covering the wreck of the greenhouse.
+On talking with the sisters' servant, Miss Marple learns Verity joined the family after both her parents died, becoming quite attached to Clotilde.
+Verity is dead now, brutally murdered, and Michael Rafiel is in prison.

-On the morning of her return to her party, Miss Marple learns Miss Temple had been injured by a rockslide during the previous day's hike, and was lying in a coma in hospital.
-The group stays over an extra night to wait for news from the tour guide about Miss Temple's health.
-Professor Wanstead, a pathologist and psychologist interested in criminal brains, had been instructed by Mr Rafiel to go on the tour.
-He had examined Michael Rafiel at the request of the head of the prison where Michael was incarcerated; he came to the conclusion Michael was not capable of murder.
-He tells Miss Marple how distant Michael's father seemed, yet wanting justice.
-He mentions a missing young local woman, Nora Broad, and he fears she will be found murdered.
-Wanstead takes Miss Marple to see Miss Temple; in a moment of consciousness, Miss Temple had asked for Miss Marple.
-Miss Temple wakes long enough to tell Miss Marple to "search for Verity Hunt", and dies that night.
+On returning to the tour party, Miss Marple learns Miss Temple was injured by a rockslide during the previous day's hike and now is lying in hospital, barely conscious.
+The group stays over an extra night to wait for news about Miss Temple's health.
+Professor Wanstead, a pathologist and psychologist interested in criminal brains, also had been instructed by Mr Rafiel to go on the tour.
+He confides that he once examined Michael Rafiel at the behest of the head of the prison where Michael was incarcerated and came to the conclusion that Michael was not capable of murder.
+He tells Miss Marple how distant Michael's father seemed, despite wanting justice, and mentions a missing young local woman, Nora Broad, who he fears will also be found murdered.

+Wanstead takes Miss Marple to see Miss Temple, who had asked for her.
+Miss Temple wakes long enough to tell Miss Marple to "search for Verity Hunt" and dies that night.
 The three sisters extend their invitation to Miss Marple when she decides not to return to the tour, and she promptly accepts.
 That night, Mrs Glynne tells the story of Verity in their household to Miss Marple.